evaneschneider/site/_posts/2015-12-8-compiling-cloudy.markdown

 ---
 title:  "Compiling cloudy"
 date:   2015-12-08
-description: Compiling the Cloudy code on a Mac running El Capitan
+description: Compiling the Cloudy code on a Mac
 ---

 For future reference...